bloveless/fb_util/README.md

 This method will get a short term access token for your application.
 Generally (1 - 2 hours)
 *  app_id: your app id assigned from facebook
 *  app_secret: your app secret assigned from facebook
 *  redirect_uri: A valid redirect uri is required to get access_tokens.
-You will not be redirected to this uri
+You will not be redirected to this uri (**NOTE** this redirect_uri must match the redirect_uri used in the generate_oauth_redirect used to generate the code which is the next parameter.
+Facebook uses the redirect_uri to encrypt and decrypt the code so if they do not match you will get a verification validation failed error from facebook)
 *  code: the code sent back from facebook after the user has authorized your application (generate_oauth_redirect will redirect back to your requested uri with the code needed)

 **FBUtil**.get_short_access_token(app_id, app_secret, redirect_uri, code)